Frequently Asked Questions

 Student studying at EUC

-Applications for the academic year of 2024-2025 are expected to open on October 1st.
+Applications for the academic year of 2025-2026 will open on October 1st.
 You can start your application in Studielink

 You can take one of four tests.
 On our admission requirements webpage, you'll find more information about tests and required scores.